Fonglulu/demo_readdoc/docs/source/tutorial/MPI101/intro.rst

         6. and many more

 .. note::
-    However, what MPI doesn't do for programmers is:
+    However, what MPI does not do for programmers is:
     **It doesn't write or design the parallel implementation for you.**

 .. note::